breecummins/NetworkPerturbations/README.md

 REQUIRED:

-    querymodule         =   module name from queries that has the query to be performed

-    querymodule_args    =   dictionary containing query module specific arguments -- see individual query documentation.
-Can be empty for some queries.

-    computationsdir     =   path to location where results are to be stored; empty string "" indicates current directory

     networkfile         =   path to a file containing either a single network specification or a list of them (comma-separated and surrounded by square brackets, saved as plain text)